f4b6a3/uuid-creator/README.md

 It's also possible to use a _preferred node identifier_ by setting a system property or environment variable.
 The system property is `uuidcreator.nodeid` and the environment variable is `UUIDCREATOR_NODEID`.
 All UUIDs created will use the value present in the property or variable.

 Other strategies are provided by this implementation if the default strategy is not desired: random generator strategy and machine address strategy.
-If you really need to identify the UUIDs with MAC address, just use the `MacNodeIdentifierStrategy`.
+If you really need to identify the UUIDs with MAC address, just use the `HardwareAddressNodeIdentifierStrategy`.
 Or if you feel comfortable with random generated node identifiers, use the `RandomNodeIdentifierStrategy`.

 You can also create your own strategy that implements the `NodeIdentifierStrategy`.